 The 2007–08 administration of SASS consisted of five types of questionnaires: district questionnaires, principal questionnaires, school questionnaires, teacher questionnaires, and school library media center questionnaires.
 District surveys contained questions on student enrollment, staffing patterns, teacher recruitment, hiring practices, teacher dismissals, salary schedules, school choice, magnet programs, and graduation requirements.
 Principal surveys collected information about principal demographic characteristics, training, experience, salary, goals and decision making, judgments about the seriousness of school problems, and, new to 2007–08, instructional time, and teacher and school performance.
 Public and private school surveys obtained information such as grades offered, number of students enrolled, staffing patterns, teaching vacancies, high school graduation rates, programs and services offered, and college application rates.
 Teacher surveys were designed to measure teachers' education and training, teaching assignment, certification, workload, professional development, perceptions and attitudes about teaching, and income from school and non–school jobs.
 School library media center surveys were designed to obtain information about the amount and experience of library staff, and the organization, expenditures, and collections of the library media center.

 The sampling frame for public traditional and charter schools was built from the 2005–06 Common Core of Data (CCD) school survey, which is a universe survey of all elementary and secondary schools in the United States.
 Prior to stratification and sampling, the CCD frame was modified extensively to meet the needs of SASS.
 For example, schools were added and deleted from the CCD in order to fit the definition of a school used in SASS.
-Schools operated by the Department of Defense or those that offered only kindergarten or prekindergarten or adult education were excluded from the SASS sample.
+Schools that offered only preschool, kindergarten, or adult education were excluded from the SASS sample if they did not offer any grade level between 1st grade and 12th grade.
+The CCD frame included all schools operated by the U.S. Department of Defense (DoD).
+However, the SASS sample only included DoD schools located within the United States.
+DoD schools located overseas were excluded from the SASS Sample.
 The SASS sample is a stratified probability proportional to size (PSS) sample.
 All schools, except BIE–funded schools, undergo multiple levels of stratification.

 A separate universe of schools operated or funded by the Bureau of Indian Education (BIE) in 2005–06 was drawn from the Program Education Directory maintained by the BIE.
 [CCD now defines BIE as its own "territory," similar to Puerto Rico and other non–50 state territories, and does not permit duplicates to be reported by the states].
 All BIE schools meeting the SASS definition of a school were included in the sample.